What is SIBO (Small Intestinal Bacterial Overgrowth)?

 What’s the problem with these bacteria being in the small intestine?

 The small intestine can also have its motility damaged by SIBO.
-The cleansing wave or migrating motor complex (MMC) is a muscular contraction that moves content along at regular intervals throughout the day and is affected by SIBO and no longer works properly.
-This MMC is also impaired by stress and eating too often.
+The cleansing wave or migrating motor complex (MMC) is a muscular contraction that moves content along at regular intervals throughout the day and is affected by SIBO and may no longer work properly.
+This MMC can also be impaired by stress and eating too often.

 Bloating and abdominal distention